npnpatidar/FeedGPT/markdown_files/Explain_FP.md

 Mon, 11 Mar 2024 20:26:24 +0530
 ### [Mission Divyastra: What is the MIRV technology used by Agni-5 missile?](https://www.firstpost.com/explainers/pm-narendra-modi-mission-divyastra-what-is-mirv-technology-used-by-agni-5-missile-13747772.html)

-Article found but Couldn't summarize
-PM Narendra Modi announced that India’s Agni-5 missile’s maiden test flight using the Multiple Independently-targetable Reentry Vehicle (MIRV) was a success.
-This technology that allows a single missile carrying multiple warheads to strike different targets simultaneously is not easy to develop and is only deployed by a select few nations currently
+India's Prime Minister Narendra Modi announced the successful maiden test flight of the Agni-5 missile using Multiple Independently-targetable Reentry Vehicle (MIRV) technology, marking a significant milestone for the country's defense capabilities.
+The Agni-5 is a nuclear-capable long-range missile developed by the Defence Research and Development Organisation (DRDO), and the use of MIRV technology allows it to deliver multiple warheads to different targets simultaneously.
+This achievement places India among a select group of nations with such advanced missile technology.

+MIRV technology was first developed during the Cold War and allows a single missile to carry several nuclear warheads, each capable of striking separate targets.
+The United States was the first to deploy MIRVs in the 1970s, followed by other nations like the Soviet Union, the United Kingdom, France, China, and Russia.
+India's successful test signifies its entry into this exclusive club, with the Agni-5 missile capable of reaching targets up to 5,500 km away, including major Chinese cities.

+The Agni-5 missile's advanced navigation systems and domestic avionics ensure high accuracy, and its development is seen as a response to regional security challenges, including Pakistan's test-firing of the MIRV-capable Ababeel missile.
+The Agni family of missiles has been a part of India's armed forces since the early 1990s, and the latest test underscores India's growing strategic defense capabilities.

 Mon, 11 Mar 2024 19:37:32 +0530
 ### [No takers for wine?
 Why farmers in Australia, France are destroying vineyards](https://www.firstpost.com/explainers/wine-overproduction-why-farmers-in-australia-france-are-destroying-vineyards-13747725.html)